cdslaborg/paramonted/generic/2/_includes/specdram.md

 where $$\rho$$ stands for specification `domainBallCor` and $$\mathrm{eye}(V)$$ stands for diagonal matrix whose diagonals are set to the specification `domainBallStd`.

 If the covariance matrix of the ellipsoidal/spherical domain (`domainBallCov`) is missing from the input specifications to the sampler, then `domainBallStd` (along with the input specification `domainBallCor`) will be used to construct the covariance matrix of the domain of the objective function.
-However, if `domainBallCov` is present among the input specifications to the sampler, then the input values for `domainBallStd` and `domainBallCor` will be ignored and `domainBallCov` will be used to construct the domain of the user-specified objective function.
-To specify an `ndim`-dimensional spherical domain, drop `domainBallCov` and `domainBallCor` from the input and set all elements of `domainBallStd` to the desired radius of the hyper-spherical domain.
+However, if `domainBallCov` is present among the input specifications to the sampler, then the input values for `domainBallStd` and `domainBallCor` will be ignored, and `domainBallCov` will be used to construct the domain of the user-specified objective function.
+To specify a `ndim`-dimensional spherical domain, drop `domainBallCov` and `domainBallCor` from the input and set all elements of `domainBallStd` to the desired radius of the hyper-spherical domain.
 The default value for any missing elements of `domainBallStd` is `1` for simulations requiring a finite domain (such as the ParaNest integrator) and `+Infinity` for simulations not requiring a finite domain (such as the ParaDRAM and ParaDISE samplers).

 > **Note**: The use of `Std` in the name of this simulation specification is theoretically incorrect as the domain of the objective function is not a distribution.
-Even if it is considered a hyper-ellipsoidal uniform distribution this specification would still not represent its vector of standard deviations.
+Even if it is considered a hyper-ellipsoidal uniform distribution, this specification would still not represent its vector of standard deviations.
 However, the decision was made to name this specification as `Std` because of its nice fit to the rest of the relevant simulation specifications and user familiarity with keywords.

 Related specifications: [domain](#domain), [domainBallAvg](#domainballavg), [domainBallCor](#domainballcor), [domainBallCor](#domainballcor), [domainBallCov](#domainballcov), [domainBallStd](#domainballstd).<br>

 ### domainCubeLimitLower

-The simulation specification `domainCubeLimitLower` is a vector of type `real` of the highest precision available within by the ParaMonte library, of size `ndim` where `ndim` is the number of dimensions of the domain of the target density function.
+The simulation specification `domainCubeLimitLower` is a vector of type `real` of the highest precision available within the ParaMonte library, of size `ndim` where `ndim` is the number of dimensions of the domain of the target density function.
 It contains the lower boundaries of the cubical domain of the objective function to be sampled.
 When `domainCubeLimitLower` is specified inside an external input file supplied to the sampler, it is also possible to assign only select values of `domainCubeLimitLower` and leave the rest of the components to be assigned the default value.
 For example, having the following inside the input file,

 +   `domainCubeLimitLower(3:5) = -100`

-    will only set the lower limits of the third, fourth, and the fifth dimensions to `-100`, or,
+    will only set the lower limits of the third, fourth, and fifth dimensions to `-100`, or,

 +   `domainCubeLimitLower(1) = -100, domainCubeLimitLower(2) = -1.e6`